goodgravy/full-stop/README.md

 The approach taken is based on Zach Holman's excellent [dotfiles](https://github.com/holman/dotfiles).

-## What does Substrate do for me?
+## What does Full Stop do for me?

-After you [include Substrate in your dotfiles](#usage), just run the included `substrate` script.
+After you [include Full Stop in your dotfiles](#usage), just run the included `full-stop` script.
 Using your configuration it will:

 * create symlinks in your `$HOME`
 * install dependencies